ahandsomeChineseboy/inet/tutorials/queueing/doc/Burst1.rst

 =======

-In this step, packets are periodically (randomly) produced by two active sources (:ned:`ActivePacketSources`).
+In this step, packets are periodically (randomly) produced by two active sources (:ned:`ActivePacketSource`).
 One source produces packets with a slower rate while the other source uses a faster rate.
-The two packet sources are combined using a markov chain with random transition matrix and random wait intervals.
+The two packet sources are combined using a Markov chain with random transition matrix and random wait intervals.
 The packets are consumed by a single passive sink (:ned:`PassivePacketSink`).